Tag Archives: hybrid bike

 Road, trail, or offroad.

-Paved surfaces are more inviting to cyclists than ever before thanks to bicycle conscience city planners and influential cycling groups.
+Thanks to bicycle-conscious city planners and influential cycling groups, paved surfaces are more inviting to cyclists than ever before.
 Bike lanes on city roads, bike paths on retired rail lines, and dedicated cycling trails are just a few of the options open for paved riding.
-Because of these options, there are many bicycles available for paved riding specifically.
+Because of these options, many higher-end bicycles are available for paved riding, specifically for gravel, racing, and touring.

-By far, path and trail riders are the largest segments of casual cyclists.
+By far, path and trail riders are the largest segment of casual cyclists.
 This is due to the vast availability of riding options.
-Due to the fact that there are tons of options, these bikes are designed to ride comfortably and efficiently through almost anything.
+Because of these options, normally with fatter tires and flat handlebars, these bikes are designed to ride comfortably and efficiently.

 A newly emerging category is casual off-road riding.
-For this reason, many bicycle manufacturers have developed products to allow riders to enjoy trails comfortably.
-These bikes are similar to path/trail bikes, but usually include tires with more knobs and suspension.
+For this reason, many bicycle manufacturers have developed products to allow riders to enjoy single track trails comfortably.
+These bikes are similar to path/trail bikes but usually include tires with more knobs and suspension.

 How frequently do you plan on riding?

-The cost of a bicycle can range from around $300 up to the tens of thousands of dollars.
-The most basic models use less durable materials like plastics rather than metals in the shifting components, and mild steel rather than stronger alloys for the drivetrain and cockpit.
+The cost of a bicycle can range from around $300 up to tens of thousands of dollars.
+The most basic models use less durable materials like plastics than metals in the shifting components and mild steel rather than stronger alloys for the drivetrain and cockpit.
 As the prices increase, stronger materials replace less durable materials, lending to a bicycle that will hold up better for frequent use.
-Consequently, at a certain price (different for every category of a bicycle), the durability doesn’t increase.
+Consequently, at a certain price (different for every category of a bike), the durability doesn’t increase.
 Instead, the weight begins to decrease.
 A lighter bicycle is easier to control and accelerate (making for a more enjoyable ride).
 Determining how frequently you intend to ride and weighing that against the bikes you are looking at will ensure you get the right bike for your needs.

-Bike Features
+Bike features

 Disc brakes vs. rim brakes